tomsteele/shellsquid/README.md

 ### Development

 #### Server
 The server is written in Go and uses boltdb.
 Configuration is done in `config.json`.
-Start the server:
+This project uses godep for dependency management.
+To start the server:
 ```
+# Install godep
-$ go build
+$ go get github.com/tools/godep
-$ ./shellsquid
+# Run the server, all dependencies are managed and stored in the using godep in the Godeps directory
+$ sudo -E godep run main.go
 ```

 #### Client